clojure-emacs/inf-clojure/README.md

 You can see all the configuration options available using the command `M-x customize-group RET inf-clojure`.

-The supported repl-features are in an alist called `inc-clojure-repl-features` and it has the following shape:
+The supported REPL-features are in an alist called `inc-clojure-repl-features` and it has the following shape:

 ```emacs-lisp